 The Results Are In!

-The Breakthrough Cider Maker Awards returned this year after a hiatus caused by the pandemic, and what a positive return it was.
-A total of twenty entries from thirteen counties, with all styles of cider being represented.
+Now in its third year The Breakthrough Cider Maker Awards has gone from strength to strength.
+A total of twenty four entries from thirteen counties, with all styles of cider being represented.
 From naturally sweet to single variety, session ciders to bottle fermented.
 It was great to see such high quality entries from so many different regions.

-We also awarded two Silver prizes, the first went to Rawlins Cider from Somerset:
+We also awarded two Silver prizes, the first went to Palmers Upland Cyder from Newport:

-The other silver medal went to Artistraw Cider from Herefordshire:
+The other silver medal went to Tinston Wines and Ciders from West Sussex:

-Andy May, Head cider maker at Sandford Orchards, member of the 2022 judging panel.
+Andy May, Head cider maker at Sandford Orchards also commented: